 Carrying/Fair Value Year Ended September 30,

-Long-Term Credit Facility 2013 2012
+Long-Term Credit Facility 2014 2013

-Beginning Balance (cost - \$75,500,000 and \$24,650,000, respectively) \$ 75,122,500 \$ 24,650,000
+Beginning Balance (cost - \$99,600,000 and \$75,500,000, respectively) \$ 99,600,000 \$ 75,122,500

-Total unrealized appreciation (depreciation) included in earnings 377,500 (377,500)
+Total unrealized appreciation included in earnings 549,000 377,500

-Borrowings 235,350,000 97,650,000
+Borrowings 148,200,000 235,350,000

-Repayments (211,250,000) (46,800,000)
+Repayments (101,400,000) (211,250,000)

-Transfers in and/or out of Level 3
+Transfers in and/or out of Level 3 -

-Ending Balance (cost - \$99,600,000 and \$75,500,000, respectively) \$ 99,600,000 \$ 75,122,500
+Ending Balance (cost - \$146,400,000 and \$99,600,000, respectively) \$ 146,949,000 \$ 99,600,000

 We adopted ASC 825-10, which provides companies with an option to report selected financial assets and liabilities at fair value, and made an irrevocable election to apply ASC 825-10 to our Credit Facility.
 We elected to use the fair value option for our Credit Facility to align the measurement attributes of both our assets and liabilities while mitigating volatility in earnings from using different measurement attributes.
-Due to that election and in accordance with GAAP, we incurred expenses of \$0.4 million and \$0.3 million relating to amendment fees on the Credit Facility during the years ended September 30, 2013 and 2012, respectively.
-For the period March 4, 2011(commencement of operations) to September 30, 2011, we incurred \$1.4 million of Credit Facility issuance costs that were expensed under GAAP.
+Due to that election and in accordance with GAAP, we incurred expenses of \$0.7 million, \$0.4 million and \$0.3 million relating to amendment fees on the Credit Facility during the years ended September 30, 2014, 2013 and 2012, respectively.
 ASC 825-10 establishes presentation and disclosure requirements designed to facilitate comparisons between companies that choose different measurement attributes for similar types of assets and liabilities and to more easily understand the effect on earnings of a company's choice to use fair value.
 ASC 825-10 also requires entities to display the fair value of the selected assets and liabilities on the face of the Consolidated Statements of Assets and Liabilities and changes in fair value of the Credit Facility are reported in our Consolidated Statements of Operations.
 We elected not to apply ASC 825-10 to any other financial assets or liabilities.
-For the fiscal years ended September 30, 2013 and 2012, our Credit Facility thad a net change in unrealized (appreciation) depreciation of \$(0.4) million and \$0.4 million, respectively.
-As of September 30, 2013 and 2012, the net unrealized appreciation on our Credit Facility totaled zero and \$0.4 million, respectively.
+For the fiscal years ended September 30, 2014 and 2013, our Credit Facility had a net change in unrealized appreciation of \$0.5 million and \$0.4 million, respectively.
+As of September 30, 2014 and 2013, the net unrealized appreciation on our Credit Facility totaled \$0.5 million and zero, respectively.
 We use a nationally recognized independent valuation service to measure the fair value of our Credit Facility in a manner consistent with the valuation process that the board of directors uses to value our investments.